taylor-vann/pd-sandbox/README.md

 ###Contents###

-These patches provide common audio effects, preset saves, midi control, anti-aliasing oscillators, fun noisy aliasing oscillators, surround-sound panning, conversions between audio units (samples, time, frequency, distance), ADSRs, wavetables, and windows for analysis.
+These patches provide common audio effects, preset saves, midi control, anti-aliasing oscillators, sample manipulation, fun noisy aliasing oscillators, surround-sound panning, conversions between audio units (samples, time, frequency, distance), ADSRs, wavetables, and windows for analysis.

 Here is a list of the general patches and their basic functionality.
 You could also pull the repository and open the *demo.pd* patch.